 Andaman Islands – our Cultural Insights

-Your have probably read our Andaman Islands cruising story here.
-There were so many highlights and bonuses that we did not expect.
-Port Blair and more broadly the Andaman Islands provided us with several cultural insights – and isn’t that what travel is all about – seeing new, unexpected, or just real life experiences and events that provide insight to local people’s lives.
+India’s the Andaman Islands and more specifically it’s capital, Port Blair provided us with several cultural insights – and isn’t that what travel is all about – seeing new, unexpected, or just real life experiences and events that provide insight to local people’s lives.

 Our first cultural insight was accidental.
 Wandering the streets adjacent to Aberdeen Market one of our troop noticed stores that looked like they hired out catering equipment – massive pots 3 and 4 feet across and gas burners to sit underneath.
 On asking our driver he explained these are used in preparing the catering for weddings held at halls just up the street.
 After some encouragement he took us to one such hall where, coincidently for us, a wedding was in progress.
 Our troop tentatively entered the courtyard of the hall and found ourselves being welcomed and encouraged to enter to see what was happening.
 The males in our troop were ushered into the male eating area and plates of food thrust forward.
 People were happy to pose for photos and parents even offered their children, dressed in their finery, as subjects for more photos.
 What a colourful, happy, friendly and joyous place!